Reboot-Codes/Reboot-Codes/Setup.md

     - [Yarn](https://yarnpkg.com) as my Node.js package manager.
     - [HomeBrew](https://brew.sh) as my main package manager.
     - [GitHub CLI](https://cli.github.com) because it's a very simple way to create repos for all of the projects _fast_!
+    - Python 3.9 for more advanced scripting and automation
     - A few custom utility scripts
       - `airbnb-react-guidelines`: A script to add AirBnb ESLint settings to CRA projects, [source here](https://gist.github.com/03936d30e0a70627170f9fef5f3dcd49).
       - `finder`: A script that passes in all arguments to `open -a Finder.app`